justinfarrelldev/open-ctp-server/README.md

 - Go Language Tools
 - (Optional but highly recommended) Recommended Extensions

+Quick Note: Please leave an issue on GitHub if you run into any problems with the setup process!
+This setup process is meant to be largely OS-agnostic (supporting Windows, MacOS and Debian-flavored Linux distros).

 To get started, download the Go language tools and install them into an environment with Bash.
 Bash is necessary to run some of the scripts and is generally a good idea (though development is definitely possible without Bash).

 If you are on Windows, one quick way to get Bash is by downloading and running Git Bash (part of Git for Windows): https://git-scm.com/download/win